passport/todos-react-express-password/README.md

 This app is a JavaScript application with a backend, in which the UI executes in the browser while data management and persistence is handled by the server.

-This app is built using React for the UI.
+This app is built using React for the UI and [React Router](https://reactrouter.com/) for routing.
 The backend is built using the Express web framework.
 Data is persisted to a [SQLite](https://www.sqlite.org/) database.

 When a user first arrives at this app, they are prompted to sign in.
 The React app prompts the user for their username and password and makes an API call to